Nons56/Nons56/README.md

 - 👋 Hi, I’m @Nons56
-- 👀 I’m interested in ...
-Project Management/Data analytics
+- 👀 I’m interested in Project Management/Data analytics
-- 🌱 I’m currently learning ... data engineering
+- 🌱 I’m currently learning Data Analysis with python and Data engineering
-- 💞️ I’m looking to collaborate on ... with mentorship
+- 💞️ I’m looking to collaborate on Data Analysis and with mentorship
 - 📫 How to reach me +2348151514441

 <!---